MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaOrgInsightsDelegatedRole.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module v3.7.0-Preview1 or later.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

-Use the Add-VivaOrgInsightsDelegatedRole cmdlet to add delegate access to the specified account (the delegatee) so they can view organizational insights like the leader (the delegator).
+Use the Add-VivaOrgInsightsDelegatedRole cmdlet to add delegate access to the specified account (the delegate) so they can view organizational insights like the leader (the delegator).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).

 ## SYNTAX

 ```
-Add-VivaOrgInsightsDelegatedRole -Delegatee <Guid> -Delegator <Guid>
+Add-VivaOrgInsightsDelegatedRole -Delegate <Guid> -Delegator <Guid>
  [-ResultSize <Unlimited>]
  [<CommonParameters>]
 ```